 If the allegation is filed with the civil authorities about a recent incident, we cooperate with the various investigations that they lead.

 If the allegation is not in reference to a recent incident, we will still contact the authorities and will hire an independent investigator to gather the necessary information.
 As Provincial, I will contact the Review Board, an independent committee of psychologists, counselors, social workers, and lawyers, who will make recommendations about the disposition of the case based on the information submitted by the investigator.
 The proceedings of the Review Board are monitored by Praesidium, the agency that accredits the Oblates of St. Francis de Sales for following industry standards in abuse risk-reduction.

 Q: What happens to a man after he is removed from ministry?

-A: I have assigned all men removed from ministry to live in an Oblate community that is not attached to a public ministry of the church.
+A: All men removed from ministry are assigned to live in an Oblate community that is not attached to a public ministry of the church.
 They have no public ministry.
 Some are involved in caring for the needs of our retired men.